kyma-project/kyma/components/function-controller/design/subresources_templates_proposal.md

 ### Defaulting

-The high level Spec fields should be defaulted by the _defaulting webhook_.
+The high-level specification fields must be defaulted using the _defaulting webhook_.

 If the template fields are not set, they should be defaulted based on the high level Spec by the _function controller_.